-Day 27 Get in training and teach your child something you do for them that you know they could do for themselves
+Teach your child something you do for them that you know they could do for themselves.

 ‘Letting them help me with chores and teaching things.
 I know the kids always love to help e.g. In the kitchen, but it’s hard to do.
 Things are done so much quicker with less mess when you do it yourself so giving time and time to learn is a big one for me.’